 17 years 49,3 54,6 59,8 66,3 74,0 80,1 87,8

-The height and weight figures shown in the table are approximate values of their progress.
-Thus, you do not have to worry if your baby's weight or height does not fit into the average values.
-If the baby is happy, then body weight does not affect the health of the child.
-If a child is not feeling well or is lagging behind other children, you should consult a doctor.
+The height and weight indicators shown in the table are approximate values of their progress.
+So, you don't have to worry if your baby's weight or height does not fit into the average range.
+If the baby is happy, then body weight does not affect the child’s health.
+If your child is not feeling well or is very behind other children, you should consult a doctor.

-Weight table for girls from 0 to 10 years developed by WHO
+WHO weight chart for girls aged 0 to 10 years

 Age Very low Short Below the average Average Above average High Very tall